If you’re starting out or looking to improve, then these slow cooker tips should help with getting to know some of the best things about slow cooking.

 If you’re using cornstarch, mix two tablespoons with a little bit of water before adding it to the slow cooker.
 You may find that you need to add more if it doesn’t thicken up enough.

 5. Save Money

-You can also bulk out a lot of recipes using cheaper ingredients such as carrots, onions and beans.
-Of course this depends on the type of dish you’re cooking but typically you can save money without sacrificing on flavor and texture.
+You can also bulk out a lot of recipes using cheaper ingredients such as carrots, onions, and beans.
+Of course, this depends on the type of dish you’re cooking.
+Still, typically you can save money without sacrificing on flavor and texture.

 6. Prep ahead